REMEDY : BNSSG referral pathways & Joint Formulary

 Management

-Refer all women with a new diagnosis of POI to an appropriate specialist service for review.
+All women with a new diagnosis of POI should be managed by an appropriate specialist.
 This may be a specialist in Primary Care, Complex Menopause clinic, Reproductive Medicine clinic, Fertility clinic or Paediatric Adolescent Gynaecology, dependent on patient factors.

 Hormone replacement in the form of hormone replacement therapy (HRT) or the combined oral contraceptive pill (COC) should be recommended for all women (unless contra-indicated) up until the age of 51.
 This should be started at the time of referral.